 With more than nine locations along the North Carolina Birding Trail located in Wilmington and its island beaches, set your sights on the unique coastal bird species that call the region home.
 In fact, Zeke’s Island Reserve is one of the most important shorebird habitats on the East Coast.
 Birds, fish, invertebrates and sea turtles also inhabit Masonboro Island Reserve, the longest undisturbed barrier island ecosystem in southern North Carolina.

-The recently completed Gary Shell Cross-City Trail is a 15-mile primarily off-road, multi-use trail connecting Wade Park, Halyburton Park and Empie Park to the Heide-Trask Drawbridge at the Intracoastal Waterway.
+The Gary Shell Cross-City Trail is a 15-mile primarily off-road, multi-use trail connecting Wade Park, Halyburton Park and Empie Park to the Heide-Trask Drawbridge at the Intracoastal Waterway.
 Spin your wheels along the River to Sea Bikeway, an 11-mile route that follows the Historic Beach Car Line from Historic Downtown Wilmington to Wrightsville Beach.
 Mountain bikers will want to check out the courses at Blue Clay Bike Park.
 Fat biking on the beach has recently become popular – Bike Cycles Shop will even deliver fat bike rentals to most areas in Wilmington and Wrightsville Beach.

 Pitch your tent and enjoy the wilderness while camping at Carolina Beach State Park.
-The family campground has 79 campsites (including two wheelchair-accessible sites).
+The family campground has 81 campsites (including three wheelchair-accessible sites).
 For those wishing for an air-conditioned cabin experience, reserve one of the Camper Cabins which can sleep families of up to six people comfortably.
 Sign up for a one-of-a-kind glamping (glamorous camping) experience with Epic Excursions to enjoy the great outdoors without any of the hassle of traditional camping.

 Three nearby beaches mean watersports galore.
 Wrightsville Beach was named as one of the top surfing towns in the world and is home to top-rated WB Surf Camp.
 Carolina Beach offers a surf school run by professional surfer and Olympic Gold Medalist Tony Silvagni.
 Stand-up paddleboarding (SUP, for those in the know), kayaking, sailing, kiteboarding, scuba diving, fishing and boating are among the other popular watersports available in the area.
 At Kure Beach, dive in to discover North Carolina’s first Heritage Dive Site, the Condor.
 Visit a local outfitter to gear up for a day on the water, sign up for a lesson or set out on a guided tour.